Wehzie/frok/_posts/2023-07-23-paper-circle.md

 ## How?

 1. We read Geoffrey Hinton, 2023.
 The Forward-Forward Algorithm: Some Preliminary Investigation. https://arxiv.org/abs/2212.13345
-2. Before meeting, an attendee may choose to present the paper, if so, this will be recorded here.
-The presenter may take inspiration from this [guide](https://bitesizebio.com/13633/journal-club-guide/).
+2. Gonçalo will introduce the paper.
 3. Attendees discuss.
     - Judge the quality and impact of the paper.
     - Ask questions of clarification.
     - Propose related papers.
     - Make connections to other areas of research.

+Presenter and attendees may take inspiration from this [guide](https://bitesizebio.com/13633/journal-club-guide/) to journal clubbing.

 ## Who?